lgozasht/TE-compartmentalization/README.md

 ### Tool dependencies

 Each of these should be visible in your path.
-You can install most required tools using conda.

 * RepeatModeler2
 * RepeatMasker